 The Zen Buddhist philosophy of ‘Shoshin’ describes a state of mind where one is in harmonious accord with the present state of being without judgement or desire for control.
 One has a beginners mind, unconditioned, like a baby’s vulnerability to possibility and engagement with the new.

-Being open to the potentiality that one’s own judgement may be wrong and that others can be right is a good premise on which to build a platform for appreciation.
+Being open to the potentiality that one’s own judgement may be imperfect and that the view of others can be valuable is a good premise on which to build a platform for appreciation.
 Allowing space to enter the thought process and giving time to acknowledging the impermanence of things.